Turks in Hungary

 The Turks in Hungary, also referred to as Turkish Hungarians and Hungarian Turks, (Magyarországi törökök, Macaristan Türkleri) refers to ethnic Turks living in Hungary.

 History

-The Turkish people first began to migrate predominantly from Anatolia during the Ottoman rule of Hungary (1541-1699).
-A second wave of Ottoman-Turkish migration occurred in the late 19th century when relations between the Ottoman Empire and the Austro-Hungarian Empire improved; most of these immigrants settled in Budapest.
+Much of the Turkish population in Hungary stems from the country’s centuries-long history with the Ottoman Empire, particularly during the Ottoman conquest and rule in Hungary (1521-1718).
+At its height, the Ottoman Empire occupied all of present-day Hungary except a northwestern region covering roughly Western Transdanubia and Veszprém.
+A second wave of Ottoman-Turkish migration occurred in the late 19th century when relations between the Ottoman Empire and Austria-Hungary improved; most of these immigrants settled in Budapest.
 Moreover, there has also been a recent migration of Turks from the Republic of Turkey, as well as other post-Ottoman states (such as Bulgaria).

 Culture

 Language

 Most Hungarian Turks are bilingual and can speak both Turkish and Hungarian.
 Moreover, due to the Ottoman rule during the 16th-17th centuries, the Turkish language has also influenced greater Hungarian society; today, there are still numerous Turkish loanwords in the Hungarian language.